Code duello: Southern U.S. code of honor

-Western US code duello
+Western U.S. code duello

 The stereotypical quick draw duel seen in many Western films were, in part, from the traditional code duello of the South brought by Southern emigrants.
-Duels in the Old West were fought for personal honor, though the quick-draw duels of popular legend were rare.
+Duels in the Old West were fought for personal honor, though the quick-draw duels of popular legend were in actuality rare.
 Typical Western duels were a crude form of Southern code duello; they were highly formalized means of solving disputes between gentlemen, with swords or guns, that had their origins in European chivalry.
 The first known quick-draw duel was conducted by a Southern man named Davis Tutt against Wild Bill Hickok on July 21, 1865.
 Other more formal duels, like those typical in Europe, were also fought, like the Anderson–McCluskie duel.